bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

  **Apache Kafka Stream Type**

   - *Partitions count* *
-        A partition is a part of data stream.
-Partitions are a special conception which handle regular queues in multi-queues, e.g. a stream with one partition is a queue, but a stream with two partitions is like a two different queues.
+        A partition is a part of a data stream allocated for convenience in stream processing.
+Partitions are a special conception which handle regular queues in multi-queues, e.g. a stream with one partition is a queue, but a stream with two partitions is like two different queues.
 Using streams with many partitions allows to handle parallelism properly as engine instances divide existing partitions fairly.

         Enter a number of partitions.
 It must be a positive integer.